Proof of the Caratheodory Conjecture: Concluding Remarks

 In the case of the mean curvature flow, we must establish a priori gradient estimates for long-time existence in the indefinite setting with higher codimension.
 In this instance the indefinite signature of the metric assists the analysis: as long as the flowing submanifold remains in a compact set, a mild curvature assumption ensures that singularity formation does not occur.
-Thus many of the difficulties associated with flowing in the definite case are avoided and a general result on mean curvature flow of spacelike surfaces in indefinite manifolds is established.
+Thus many of the difficulties associated with flowing in the definite case are avoided, and a general result on mean curvature flow of positive surfaces in indefinite manifolds is established.
+This ``good'' sign for mean curvature flow has also been exploited in other contexts \cite{LaS}.

 However, the higher codimension significantly complicates the gradient estimates required for long-time existence.
-In addition, rather than working with the more usual case of compact submanifolds, we must consider the flow with mixed Dirichlet and Neumann boundary conditions.
-These conditions must be chosen so that the boundary of the disc does not cross the complex point on the boundary surface, while still remaining parabolic.
+In addition, rather than working with the more usual case of compact submanifolds, we must consider the flow with mixed Dirichlet and Neumann boundary conditions and therefore all quantities have had to be controlled at the edge.